Backpacking Europe is at the top of many bucket lists. But how exactly do you start planning such a big trip with so many variables?

 Lisbon is one of those big cities that will keep you entranced with its bohemian feel, while Porto will keep you extremely well-fed – make sure you order Bacalhau and a Francesinha sandwich while you’re there.

 I also recommend getting out of the cities and checking out what the countryside has to offer.

 Portugal has nearly 1800 kilometers of coastline to check out, so depending on when you visit Portugal you’ll find some of the best surf in the world.
 Portugal’s top destinations also feature incredible valleys, castles, and vineyards.

 Historically speaking, Germany has been a country of many faces and iterations.

-But today, Germany has transformed itself into one of the most culturally relevant and historically minded countries on the continent.
+But today, Germany prides itself on being one of the most culturally relevant and historically-minded countries on the continent.

 While there, you’ll find no shortage of poignant museums, castles, forests, and historical sites.
 Oh, and some of the most decadent food and beer ever.

 In cities such as Berlin and Hamburg, you’ll also find a very hoppin’ party scene.
 Like Spain, the Germans have a thing for partying all night long (or all day long, if you prefer).

 Cobblestone streets and beautiful nature is the name of the game in Croatia.

 Situated just across the Adriatic Sea from Italy, Croatia will have you sailing the seas, hiking on cliffs, soaking up history, savoring small towns on the shore, and swimming under waterfalls.